zandax online course logo

 So maybe we need to come at this from another angle.

-What if some women who act assertively are in fact abrasive?
+What if some women who act assertively are in fact naturally abrasive?
 It's a theory that some studies, and some of the business advice written by women and published online, seem to support.

 The Stanford study of 132 business school graduates I mentioned above also had some interesting findings about "self-monitoring", where women: